Whitesmith

 A whitesmith is a metalworker who does finishing work on iron and steel such as filing, lathing, burnishing or polishing.
 The term also refers to a person who works with "white" or light-coloured metals, and is sometimes used as a synonym for tinsmith.
+Whitesmithing developed as a speciality of blacksmithing in the 1700s, when extra time was given to filing and polishing certain products.

 History

 The first known description of Whitesmith is from 1686:

 The Iron thus prepared, is used both by the White and Black-Smiths of this County, according as the condition of their wares require; it being forged by the former, into Sithes, Reaping-hooks, Axes, Hatchets, Bills, &c…which being ground at the blade-mills to a bright edge they have given this sort of Artisans that make them, the name of White-Smiths.

-Whitesmithing developed as a speciality of blacksmithing in the 1700s, when extra time was given to filing and polishing certain products.
 In 1836 the trade was described by Isaac Taylor:

 The business of the Smith comprises two branches, that of the blacksmith and that of the whitesmith.
 From the hands of the former come large and coarse articles, as horse-shoes, ploughshares, chains, iron doors for safes, &c.
 The whitesmith manufactures articles of neater and more delicate form, as locks, keys, carpenters' tools, &c.
 The blacksmith does little with his iron, till he has softened it in the fire of his forge, which is a kind of hearth, raised to a convenient height from the ground.
 A large pair of double bellows pours a strong stream of air to the centre of the forge, where he has a fire made of small coals, or coal dust, wetted, to make them give a more intense heat.
 Into this fire he thrusts his iron, and, working his bellows, brings it to a white heat, in which state it is so soft that a little hammering will reduce it to any required shape.
 The whitesmith also has a forge; but he depends less upon it than upon his files.
 The articles he manufactures are so numerous, that almost every one constitutes a distinct employment: one set of men being confined to the making of locks and keys, another set to the making of files, a third to carpenters' tools, and so on.